syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

-2. Create a ViewModel class and initialize the items as given in the following code snippet:
+2.Create a ViewModel class and initialize the items as given in the following code snippet: